mohsaad/GeometricArt/README.md

 Simply run the Mathematica code and have fun!
 You can save any images by right clicking the Graphic and clicking Save Graphic As...

+Made by Mohammad Saad and Emile Okada, botl MSC 2012 alumni